-A clean claim is a claim that does not require external investigation or development to obtain information not available on the claim form or on record in www.wellcare.com/NE's systems in order to adjudicate the claim.
+A clean claim is a claim that does not require external investigation or development to obtain information not available on the claim form or on record in WellCare By Allwell's systems in order to adjudicate the claim.
 Clean claims must be filed within the timely filing period.